Nethereum/ujo-backend/README.md

 •	Simple Ethereum integration https://github.com/Nethereum/ujo-backend/tree/master/Ujo.Work/Ujo.Work.Services.Ethereum

-## Future
+## Road map and Future

-The Nethereum blockchain processing layer now is moving into the specific smart contract Data area, which is the hardening of the above in the same ways as we have done with the hardening of the generic blockchain processing, providing a common data layer for domain specific solutions like Music, Commerce, frameworks like the Wonka Rule Engine and other future backend data processing (Ml.Net)
+* The generic blockchain processing and log processing have been hardened and simplified for usage in the Nethereum.BlockchainProcessing project.

+* The Standard Data and Registry will be refactored in the near future to provide a basic smart contract data repository layer, with generic support also for all the cloud components like Search, Storage, Processing (Web jobs), Machine learning (ML.net) etc.

+* All these components will be the basis for other specific domain solutions like Commerce or integrated with the Wonka Rule Engine.

 # Thanks and credits
 All the love to the Ujo team at the time